fl4mexprime/ai-test-generation/README.md

 Create folder in project src now? (y/n):
 ```

-This is a one-time consent to agree, that directories of your project will be searched.
+This is to consent that directories of your project will be searched.
 This may list other directories besides `utils` depending on you project and config

 ```